charlesm93/charlesm93.github.io/_pages/research.md

 author_profile: yes
 ---

 My interests lie in applied and computational statistics.
-A few keywords:

-* **Methods**: Bayesian inference, probabilistic programing, simulation algorithms,  Hamiltonian Monte Carlo, Laplace approximation, automatic differentiation
-* **Applications**:  differential and algebraic equation based models, hierarchical models, pharmacometrics, physics, astronomy
+A lot of my work is motivated by problems in Bayesian modeling.
+More precisely:
+* Simulation algorithms and the computation of high-dimensional integrals.
+This encompasses Markov chains Monte Carlo,
+Gibbs and Hamiltonian Monte Carlo sampling, and approximate methods such as nested Laplace approximations.
+* Automatic differentiation, meaning the generation of computer code that calculates derivatives and supports gradient based algorithms.
+Particular emphasis on differentiating likelihoods that depend on implicit functions.
+* Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with simulation algorithms.
+* Bayesian workflows for pharmacometrics, including classic pharmacokinetic/pharmacodynamic, and systems pharmacology models.
+* Spin glass models, graph models, and more generally high-dimensional discrete spaces.

-### Bayesian inference
+### Bayesian workflow

 To make the most of our data, we need principled workflows to build, fit, and criticize our models.
 This can only be done if our computational tools allow us to express our scientific